Probate Q&A Series

 2. Notice to Creditors

-Within 30 days of appointment, publish a notice in a local newspaper for two successive weeks.
-Within 60 days, mail written notice to all known or reasonably ascertainable creditors.
-After one year, unknown creditors lose the right to make claims.
+Within 30 days of appointment, publish a notice in a local newspaper once a week for four successive weeks.
+Within 75 days, mail written notice to all known or reasonably ascertainable creditors.
+Unknown creditors generally are barred unless they present claims by the date specified in the published notice, which must be at least three months from the first publication.
 See N.C.G.S. § 28A-19-3.

 3. Inventory and Appraisement

 You must prepare and file an inventory of all probate assets with the clerk of superior court.
-The clerk usually allows 90 days after qualification to submit the inventory, though the period may be between three and six months by local rule.
+The inventory is due within 3 months after qualification, unless the clerk extends the time.
 For details, see N.C.G.S. § 28A-21-2.

 4. Estate and Inheritance Tax Filings

-If the estate exceeds state or federal thresholds, file a federal estate tax return (Form 706) and a North Carolina estate tax return within 9 months of the decedent’s date of death.
-North Carolina imposes an estate tax on estates over $5.93 million (2024 threshold) at varying rates.
-See NC Department of Revenue Estate Tax Instructions and Chapter 105.
+If the estate exceeds federal thresholds, file a federal estate tax return (Form 706) within 9 months of the decedent’s date of death.
+North Carolina does not currently impose a state estate tax or inheritance tax.
+See Form 706.

 5. Income Tax Returns